Skip to main content

 eXtension.
 (2015).
 Making mealtimes in child care pleasant, easy and appealing.
 Kansas City: eXtension Foundation. https://childcare.extension.org/make-mealtimes-in-child-care-pleasant-easy-and-appealing/

 Food and Nutrition Service.
 U.S. Department of Agriculture.
 (2019).
-CACFP trainer's tools: Feeding infants.
-Retrieved from https://www.fns.usda.gov/tn/feeding-infants-cacfp-trainers-tools
+CACFP trainer's tools: Feeding infants. https://www.fns.usda.gov/tn/feeding-infants-cacfp-trainers-tools

 U.S. Food & Drug Administration.
 (2021).
-Food Allergies: What you need to know. https://www.fda.gov/food/buy-store-serve-safe-food/food-allergies-what-you-need-know
+Food allergies: What you need to know. https://www.fda.gov/food/buy-store-serve-safe-food/food-allergies-what-you-need-know